mkierzenka/SWDevProj/report/doc.md

 using a writer (SorWriter);
 the writer finds the element in the file and sets it in the row passed in to visit.

+We have both a real TCP network layer implementation and a pseudonetwork implementation (spawning a thread to represent each "node", passing messages between themselves on shared MessageQueues)

-Our Trivial, Demo, and Wordcount tests work fully on both our pseudo and real networks.
+Our Trivial, Demo, and Wordcount applications work fully on both our pseudo and real networks.
 For Wordcount, we use the test.txt file, which can be found at the top of the repository.

 Our Linus program needs to undergo more testing.
 The program works for a small test case we created, with only four users and four projects.
 However, we noticed for larger files (1,000,000 line sor files), we get different outputs depending on the number of nodes running.
 For each number of nodes, the output is consistent.
-We believe there is an issue with our local_map implementation, so we'll need to add more tests for that.
-Running the full files currently take up a large amount of RAM; if possible, we'd like to determine a way to reduce this RAM usage.
+We believe there is an issue with our local_map implementation, so we'll need to add more tests for that (DemoLocalMap highlights the issue).
+Running Linus with the full files currently takes up a large amount of RAM; if possible, we'd like to determine a way to reduce this RAM usage.